Stephenkofipoku/battleships_game/README.md

 ![Game Instruction to continue or quit](./documents/super_battleship_gameclose.png)

 ### Features for the future
+- Different Game Modes: Introduce different game modes to vary the gameplay experience.
+For example, a timed mode where players have to sink all the opponent's ships within a specific time limit, or a survival mode where players have a limited number of guesses to sink as many ships as possible.
+- Multiplayer Mode: Implement a multiplayer mode that allows players to compete against each other online.
+This could involve real-time gameplay or turn-based matches with friends or random opponents.
+- Power-Ups: Introduce power-ups that players can collect to gain advantages during the game.
+For example, a power-up could reveal a portion of the opponent's board or provide an extra guess.

 ## Data Model
 The data model of the Supper Battleships Python game consists of the following components: